-The 2021 GRC was approved in March of 2024 and final rates for the 2021 GRC were implemented on May 31, 2024; as a result, Cal Water calculated and recorded a regulatory asset of \$88.6 million and a corresponding increase to revenue for the difference between final rates and interim rates for all of 2023 and the first five months of 2024.
-Cal Water also recorded a regulatory liability of \$8.0 million and a corresponding increase to responding increase to regulatory assets for Customer Assistance Program (CAP) and Rate Support Fund (RSF) program credits that would have been given to customers had the rate case been approved on time.
-Cal Water expects to file an advice letter to recover/refund these balances in the third quarter of 2024 with the recovery/refund rates expected to be implemented in the fourth quarter of 2024.
+The 2021 GRC was approved in March of 2024 and final rates for the 2021 GRC were implemented on May 31, 2024; as a result, Cal Water calculated and recorded an IRMA regulatory asset of \$88.6 million and a corresponding increase to revenue for the difference between final rates and interim rates for all of 2023 and the first five months of 2024.
+The IRMA regulatory asset was reduced by \$2.5 million for Rate Support Fund (RSF) Credits that would have been given to customers had the rate case been approved on time with an associated increase to regulatory assets for the RSF program.
+Cal Water also recorded an IRMA regulatory liability of \$5.6 million with a corresponding increase to regulatory assets for Customer Assistance Program (CAP) credits that would have been given to customers had the rate case been approved on time.
+Finally, Cal Water recorded an IRMA regulatory asset of \$0.4 million with a corresponding decrease to regulatory asset for the CAP and RSF for surcharges that would have been billed to fire protection customers had the rate case been approved on time.
+During the third quarter of 2024, Cal Water was approved to recover and refund the recorded IRMA regulatory assets and liabilities in the form of either 12-month, 24-month, or longer surcharges or 12-month surcredits.
+The new rates were implemented on October 1, 2024